HWH-2000/HWH-2000.github.io/_pages/about.md

 ---

 # 🔥 News
+- *2025.06*: 🎓 I graduated from the **University of Electronic Science and Technology of China (UESTC)** with an M.Sc. in Computer Science and Technology.
 - *2025.06*: I won the honor of **Outstanding Graduate of Sichuan Province**.
 - *2025.05*: 🎉 Our paper **"DynaCode: A Dynamic Complexity-Aware Code Benchmark for Evaluating Large Language Models in Code Generation"** is accepted by *ACL Findings 2025*.
 - *2025.05*: 🎉 Our paper **"LLM-UIE: Efficient Unified Information Extraction Framework based on Large Language Models"** is accepted by *ASOC (CCF-B, JCR-Q1)*.